amis-erc20/amisdex/help/depositing-ether-and-buying-tokens-using-metamask.md

  - Make sure you leave some Ether in your account since you'll need it to pay gas fees;
  - When the Ethereum network is busy, transactions can take a while - increasing the "gas price" on the Confirm Transaction dialog can help (at the cost of paying a higher fee);

-After the transaction has completed, you should see your "Exchange" ETH balance on UbiTok.io increase (and your "External" balance decrease).
+After the transaction has completed, you should see your "Exchange" ETH balance on KIWI Exchange increase (and your "External" balance decrease).

 ### Buying Tokens